 There is no doubt that middle school students can be difficult to engage at times, and this can be especially true for home teachers who are also parents.
 Middle school aged students hold on fiercely to their newly discovered independence, and at the same time they need some guidance while they learn to develop their own thoughts and opinions about the world around them.
 As your child’s home teacher, you have the difficult position of being both the parent and the educator of your child who is quickly learning to assert themselves.

-Learning with middle school age student might require a shift in thinking and planning for the home teacher, but it can also be the start of a new dynamic in your homeschooling relationship.
-Most middle school students respond well when we act in ways that show respect for their individuality, and also give them choices and some control over their learning.
-Considering some of the following middle school motivators can help:
+Learning with a middle school age student might require a shift in thinking and planning for the home teacher, but it can also be the start of a new dynamic in your homeschooling relationship.
+Most middle school students respond well when we act in ways that show respect for their individuality, which also gives them choices and some control over their learning.
+Consider some of the following tips for motivating middle school students: